 We use so many devices that connect via USB these days - printers, scanners, webcams, etc. Obviously, USB cable is usually required to use these devices, which is great when the device you want to use is right here, by your computer.
 But what to do when you desperately need to use a device (or two) located in another office or at home, while you are at work or travelling?

-A much more efficient and less expensive solution is a special software that lets you share USB over Ethernet and access devices easily as if those devices were directly attached to your remote computer.
-So let's take a look at USB network gate solutions.
+Special software lets you share USB over Ethernet and access devices easily as if those devices were directly attached to your remote computer:

-USB Network Gate (formerly USB to Ethernet Connector) allows for a smooth connection to a USB port over TCP/IP connection.
+USB over Ethernet (aka USB Network Gate) allows for a smooth connection to a USB port over TCP/IP connection.
 It is very easy to share USB devices and access them from any remote location in the world.
-The app allows accessing shared devices from multiple computers and lets you set password protection to control access to devices.

 With this solution you have the possibility to use your USB devices in virtual environment, in blade servers, and over RDP.
 USB Network Gate works with VMware, VMware ESX, Citrix XenDesktop and Microsoft Hyper-V.

-FlexiHub is another efficient USB redirector that can be more universal than USB Network Gate.
-Additionally to all USB Network can do, FlexiHub also supports serial port sharing, which widens the list of supported devices tremendously.
+This USB over Ethernet app can be even more universal than USB Network Gate.
+Additionally to all USB Network Gate can do, FlexiHub also supports serial port sharing, which widens the list of supported devices tremendously.
 It is also very friendly and allows for powerful device management tools while staying friendly to amateur users.